 Regular assessments are a proactive approach to identifying and addressing vulnerabilities in web applications.
 These assessments help evaluate the security status of web applications.
 Penetration tests involve creating a simulated real-world attack on the app.

 Ethical hackers use various techniques to identify possible entry points attackers may use.
-Simulating the different attack scenarios helps organizations gain insights into their general security posture and prioritize remediation of identified vulnerabilities.
+Red teaming simulates the different attack scenarios to help organizations gain insights into their general security posture and prioritize remediation of identified vulnerabilities.
 The importance of conducting such assessments includes:

 - Identifying vulnerabilities: These assessments typically start by identifying potential vulnerabilities in the app.
 A combination of automated scanning tools and manual code reviews may be used.
 Automated scanners detect common vulnerabilities like injection flaws, while manual code reviews are done by experienced professionals.